Political SMS Campaigns for Elections and Fundraising

 You spoke and we listened: tune in to Senator Ojukwu’s podcast on creating a green clean state here in MA.
 Search #ReElectOjukwu anywhere you stream.

-First and foremost, ensure that you’re advertising the fact that replying to messages with STOP will unsubscribe someone at any time.
+Additionally, as you build your text subscriber list, ensure that you’re advertising the fact that replying to messages with STOP will unsubscribe someone at any time.

-Additionally, know that it is illegal to buy phone numbers or contact lists and send them messages without express written consent.
+Know that it is illegal to buy phone numbers or contact lists and send them messages without express written consent.
 And, as always, check with your legal counsel for any other campaign rules you’ll need to follow.

 United States Flag